 In order to audition for a Theater Scholarship, you must first be admitted to Augsburg University and plan to be a full-time student seeking your first bachelor’s degree.
 Students currently enrolled at Augsburg University may not apply.
 Scholarship recipients need not major in theater, but must actively participate in theater productions and other departmental activities.
 You will be contacted to schedule an audition only after you have been admitted to Augsburg University.
-IF YOU HAVE QUESTIONS, PLEASE CONTACT Josh Owens at firstname.lastname@example.org or 612-330-1585.
+For questions on the fine arts theater audition, please contact Jenny Moeller (email@example.com or 612-330-1196).

 Theater Performance: Prepare two short pieces of contrasting style of your choice (comedy/tragedy, classic/contemporary, etc.) totaling two and a half minutes.
 Please do not use dialects.
 No introduction is required; simply name the play and character which you will be performing and begin your monologue.
 You are expected to memorize these monologues.
 If you have any questions, please contact Darcey Engen, firstname.lastname@example.org.
 Do not hesitate to contact her.